 7.00 pm Iona Worship

-St Luke’s offers an act of Iona worship on the 1st and 3rd Sunday evenings at 7.00 pm; half an hour of informal worship, music and song following themes such as healing, agape, commitment, justice and communion; this time is followed by fellowship and refreshment.
+St Luke’s offers an act of Iona worship on the 3rd Sunday evenings at 7.00 pm; half an hour of informal worship, music and song following themes such as healing, agape, commitment, justice and communion; this time is followed by fellowship and refreshment.
 All are very welcome!

 Find out more about the Iona Community.